 Richard Ingersoll’s research on elementary and secondary teachers and schools has been widely recognized and used.
-Google Scholar lists over 36,000 citations of his various publications and has ranked him with an h-index research impact score of 63 (Google Scholar indicates that a score of 20 is good, 40 is outstanding, and 60 is truly exceptional).
-Downloads of his publications total over 315,000 from one site alone – the University of Pennsylvania’s Scholarly Commons.
+Google Scholar lists over 39,000 citations of his various publications and has ranked him with an h-index research impact score of 65 (Google Scholar indicates that a score of 20 is good, 40 is outstanding, and 60 is truly exceptional).
+Downloads of his publications total over 338,000 from the University of Pennsylvania’s Scholarly Commons repository website.
 He has been perennially listed among the most influential university-based education scholars in the U.S. in the annual Edu-Scholar Public Influence Rankings.

 Professor Ingersoll has given presentations to numerous local, state, and federal legislative and policymaking groups.
 His work was cited by President Clinton in a number of speeches announcing his teacher recruitment and training initiatives and influenced the No Child Left Behind Act.